Compare Roseburg's Best Reverse Mortgages

 Nineteen percent of Roseburg’s population is made up of seniors who are at least 65 years old, based on U.S. Census Bureau data.
 Of Roseburg’s senior population, 63 percent (accounting for over 2,000 households) are also homeowners as opposed to renters.
 That means there’s a dedicated community of seniors who call Roseburg their long-term home.

 Thousands of the senior households in Roseburg may be eligible to obtain a reverse mortgage.
 Some of these older homeowners have already done their research and are using reverse mortgages to support their retirement needs.

-Compared with the average home price in Oregon, Roseburg’s median home price is nearly $123,000 lower than that of the rest of the state, at $222,200, according to the Zillow Home Value Index.
-Prices in the area have increased 5.7 percent over the past year, and Zillow projects that they will continue to rise over the course of the next year by roughly 1.2 percent.
+Compared with the average home price in Oregon, Roseburg’s median home price is lower than that of the rest of the state, at $351,117, according to the Zillow Home Value Index as of january 2023.
+Prices in the area have increased 13.9% over the past year.

 If you're a homeowner who fits this description and you're interested in using a reverse mortgage to supplement your retirement, you might want to consider a jumbo reverse mortgage, from which you may be able to access a greater portion of your home equity than you otherwise would with a FHA-insured HECM reverse mortgage.